-Toilet flush fluid is usually a fetching shade of pink and pleasantly scented.
+Usually coming in a fetching shade of pink, toilet flush fluid also has a pleasant scent.
 In the same way as cassette chemicals, it has to be diluted for use.

 You’ll find a flap on the outside of your motorhome, close to the toilet.
 Inside is the opening, leading to the flush reservoir.

 Pour in the prescribed amount of flush chemical, then add the correct amount of water.
 A full reservoir will usually last two to five days.

 Some people have found that adding certain chemicals to the flush system causes algae to build up, and so prefer to use untreated water instead.

 Bigger isn’t necessarily better.
 Always check the concentration/dilution for your chemical, before you buy.
 Weaker solutions can often end up costing you more, despite the bigger container.

 There’s a procedure for using a cassette toilet – lift the lid, open the valve, press the flush briefly, do your business, flush, close the valve and drop the lid.

 The cassette’s sliding blade valve works better if you spray it from time to time with a lubricant.
 Thetford makes such a product, although some people swear by olive oil!
 Thetford also sells a fragrant, pink Aqua Rinse Spray for cleaning the bowl.

 As soon as the red ‘full’ light comes on, empty the tank (make sure the kids are briefed on this!).
 You really don’t want to be dealing with an overflow.